-In August of 2019, Long Beach City College (LBCC) implemented a basic needs program to address hunger and housing insecurity among students.
+Long Beach City College has implemented a basic needs program to address hunger and housing insecurity among students.
 The program is supported by the Healthy Viking Initiative and will provide increased access to food, direct referrals to appropriate housing agencies and information regarding transportation resources to LBCC students.

 Better Breakfast Day